-Recent research promotes the concept that happy and healthy employees will work more productively and will be more committed to stay working for longer for that organisation.
-This is in addition the benefits of a reduction in time spent away from the office with sickness absence.
+Recent research promotes the concept that happy and healthy employees will work more productively and will be more committed to staying working for longer for that organisation.
+This is, in addition, the benefits of a reduction in time spent away from the office with sickness absence.

 - What sort of trends do you envisage emerging over the next twelve months around health and wellbeing in the workplace?

 Health and wellbeing will continue to be a major topic for HR teams and managers, with an increased focus more on mental health, not just physical health.
 Organisations need to challenge themselves to look beneath the exterior that individuals portray and to understand how the workplace might be contributing to stress, depression, anxiety, etc, or how better to support personal issues that could impact working lives.

 Organisations are starting to train up and champion Mental Health first aiders who are trained to spot the signs of mental health issues and start to develop communications and proactive plans to support individuals.
 The return to work interview will need to change, and managers will need to be trained to dig deeper into those meetings, engage employees so they feel able to trust their managers and begin to discuss mental health problems.